medinar/full-stack-spring-boot-react/README.md

 # ACME Student Management System

 This project is about creating a full stack CRUD application with CI/CD using Github Actions and features the use of the most popular cloud platform today, AWS.
+(Work in progress)

+### Screenshots
 Table display of the students added to the system
 ![Table display of the students added to the system](https://user-images.githubusercontent.com/25921121/140591277-3f7ae270-ae0c-4ba2-92aa-7668678f6f9c.png)